 Essentially, Edge seems to be completely ignoring the wildcard character (*) in the access-control-allow-origin header.
 This is despite the fact that it is grammatically correct under the CORS and HTTP specifications.

 I was also surprised to discover that this issue was logged as a bug back in July of 2016.
 The Microsoft Edge team marked this bug as “FIXED” in August of 2017.
-However, if you take a look at the bottom, you will see that there are comments from January of 2019 pointing out the fact that it is still not fixed.
+However, as of 2019, it is still not fixed.